status-im/nim-chronos/docs/src/tutorials/uptimemon/chapter5.md

 ![ntfy alerts in browser](./ntfy_alerts_in_browser.png)

-You can install ntfy mobile app and subscribe to the same topic to receive the notifications on your phone.
+Install ntfy mobile app and subscribe to the same topic to receive the notifications on your phone.